Elementary School Curriculum

 Physical & Health Education – Health, Physical Education (P.E.), and Advanced P.E.

-Visual Arts – Art I, II, and III
+Visual Arts – Art I, II, and III, Yearbook, and Digital Photography

-Technology – Coding, Web Design, Computer Applications I, II, III, and IV, Personal Finance
+Business & Technology – Coding, Web Design, Computer Applications I, II, III, and IV, and Personal Finance

 Music Education – Marching and Concert Band, Jazz Band, and Chorus